By Jimmy Singh and Tayla Regan

 Children under 16 years of age are considered incapable of giving consent.

-Any experienced sex offence lawyers in Sydney can tell you, that a common defence often raised is the defence of an honest and reasonable mistake as to the child’s age.
+Any experienced sexual assault lawyers in Sydney can tell you, that a common defence often raised is the defence of an honest and reasonable mistake as to the child’s age.
 This also depends on the charge you are faced with, as this defence is not available to all child sex charges.

 Defences to Child Sex Charges